-The Panel considers AEMO's approach to identifying and evaluating the options for managing the protected event to be reasonable and comprehensive.
+As discussed in the draft determination, the Panel considers AEMO's approach to identifying and evaluating the options for managing the protected event to be reasonable and comprehensive.
 The Panel agrees with AEMO's assessment of the relevant options and is satisfied that, of the options identified, AEMO's recommended option is the most appropriate and feasible approach to managing the protected event.